Cale/arw-daily/_posts/2025-07-22-cq-international-dog-day-is-august-26.md

 ---
-title: International Dog Day Special Event is August 26
+title: International Dog Day Special Event
 date: 2025-07-22
 excerpt: The event will be looking to hear from dog-lovers and supporters.
 source: International Dog Day